-Your model's front and rear gear differentials allow the left and right wheels to spin at different speeds while turning so that the tires do not scuff or skid.
+The 1/16 E-Revo's front and rear gear differentials allow the left and right wheels to spin at different speeds while turning so that the tires do not scuff or skid.
 This decreases the turning radius and increases steering performance.

 The performance of the differentials can be tuned for different driving conditions and performance requirements.
 The differentials are filled with silicone differential fluid, and are sealed to maintain consistent long-term performance.
 Changing the oil in the differential with either lower or higher viscosity oil will vary the performance characteristics of the differentials.
 Changing to a higher viscosity oil in the differential will reduce the tendency for power to be transferred to the wheel with the least traction.
 You may notice this when making sharp turns on slick surfaces.
-The unloaded wheels on the inside of the turn have the least traction and tend to spin up to extremely high rpms.
+The unloaded wheels on the inside of the turn have the least traction and tend to spin up to extremely high RPMs.
 Higher viscosity (thicker) oil causes the differential to act like a limited-slip differential, distributing more equal power to the left and right wheels.
 Your model will generally benefit from higher viscosity oil when climbing, rock crawling, or racing on low traction surfaces.
-From the factory, both the differentials are filled with SAE 30,000W viscosity silicone oil.
-This fluid gives the 1/16 Summit versatile multi-terrain handling and allows forgiving cornering on pavement and other high-grip surfaces.
-For extreme offroad terrain, the differentials may be filled with thicker fluid to increase traction, at the expense of high speed cornering stability.
-100,000W fluid is a good starting point for extreme-terrain use; 500,000W fluid will virtually lock the differentials.
-The differentials must be removed from the vehicle and disassembled to change/ replace oil.
-Only use silicone oil in the differentials.
-Traxxas sells a variety of oil viscosities (see your parts list).
 Note: Heavier oil will allow power to be transferred even with one or more tires off the ground.
 This can make the vehicle more likely to overturn.